 Moving to a new city might just be one of the most significant decisions you make in your life.
 There are a lot of variables to consider, and a lot of factors to take into account, and sometimes the fear of the unknown can give rise to anxious thoughts.

-However, if the city you’re looking to move to is Dubai, then we’ve got you covered with a detailed list of pros and cons about moving out here.
-Our post is written by a Dubai based resident, so rest assured you’ll receive nothing but honest advice about a potentially life-altering decision!
+However, if the city you’re looking to move to is Dubai, then we’ve got you covered with a detailed list of the pros and cons of moving out here.
+Our post is written by a Dubai-based resident, so rest assured you’ll receive nothing but honest advice about a potentially life-altering decision!

 A lot of folks look forward to moving to Dubai in order to progress in their careers.
 While being a very competitive market, there are a fair amount of job openings, and landing a good job here promises higher wages than back home in most cases.

 But to add to the high salaries, there is also the advantage of not having to pay taxes.
 That’s right!

 Dubai does not levy an income tax on its residents, which is perhaps one of the major reasons why people prefer to live and work in the city.